FernandoBasso/fernandobasso.github.io/_posts/shell/2016-03-29-understading-documentation.en.md

 I know I repeated myself a lot in this last part, but I wanted to make sure to drive the point home.
 Sometimes the same thing explained in two or more different ways helps one to really grasp the concept or idea.

+By the way, have you seen this? :)

+<script src="https://asciinema.org/a/jcVzHsZfOlfjiSsXt4ij61XTu.js" id="asciicast-jcVzHsZfOlfjiSsXt4ij61XTu" async></script>

 And may the force and the source be always with you! <3

 <style>